Hardware Guide: Your PCC System Hardware

 In most cases, a WAP is mounted on the ceiling and connected via a cable to your wiring closet.
 WAPs can be distributed throughout your office to achieve better WiFi coverage.

 Most installations use a power injector which plugs into the wall; one cable goes to the wiring closet and one cable to the WAP.
-In some cases we may use use a power-over-ethernet switch for this purpose.
+In some cases we may use a power-over-ethernet switch for this purpose.

 Note: For new installations, your PCC TST technician will advise you on the WAP location(s) for your contractor to install appropriate cabling prior to PCC’s arrival.